-This method produces a layer of emulsified aromatic oil foam on top of the coffee, that is known as the crema.
+This method produces a layer of emulsified aromatic oil foam on top of the coffee, known as the crema.

 Espresso is the base of many different drinks served in coffee chains, these include:

 - Cappuccino: Usually made with equal amounts of espresso, steamed milk and milk foam.

 - Latte: Espresso with a large amount of milk (usually 3-5x more than the coffee) with a little bit of foam floated on top.

 - Macchiato: An espresso shot with a small amount of foamed milk.
 The word means "stained"

 - Americano: Espresso diluted with a large quantity of boiling water, giving it the same strength, but different flavour, to drip coffee.
 Apparently the name comes from the coffee American soldiers like having in Italy during WW2.

 - Caffe Corretto: A shot of espresso "corrected" with a shot of alcohol; for example, brandy or grappa.